BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Results

-The above figures concern the average frequency map posterior distribution.
-It is also interesting to consider variations between individual Monte Carlo samples, as they often more easily convey spatial correlations between individual modes.
-Figure~\ref{fig:freq_sampdiff} is an example of this, showing the difference between two frequency map samples, smoothed to a common angular resolution of $7^{\circ}$ FWHM.
+The bottom row shows the difference between two frequency map samples, smoothed to a common angular resolution of $7^{\circ}$ FWHM.
 Here we clearly see correlated noise stripes along the \Planck\ scan direction in all three frequency channels, but significantly more pronounced in the 30\,GHz channel than in the other two frequencies.
 We also see fluctuations along the Galactic plane, which are dominated by uncertainties in the bandpass correction parameters, $\Delta_{\mathrm{bp}}$.
-Clearly, modelling such correlated fluctuations in terms of a single standard deviation per pixel is unlikely to be adequate for any high-precision analysis, and, again, we strongly recommend analysis of the full map ensemble when using the \BP\ products for external analysis.
+Clearly, modelling such correlated fluctuations in terms of a single standard deviation per pixel is unlikely to be adequate for any high-precision analysis, and the only way to robustly propagate uncertainties is through analysis of the full ensemble of Gibbs samples.

 Figure~\ref{fig:freqdiff} shows differences between the \BP\ frequency maps and those presented in the \Planck\ 2018 and \npipe\ data releases.
 To ensure that this comparison is well defined, the 2018 maps have been scaled by the uncorrected beam efficiencies, and the best-fit \Planck\ 2018 solar dipole has been added to each map, before computing the differences.
 Overall, we see that the \BP\ maps agree with the other two pipelines to $\lesssim 10\muK$ in temperature, and to $\lesssim 4\muK$ in polarization.
 In temperature, we see that the main difference between \npipe\ and \BP\ is an overall dipole, while differences with respect to the 2018 maps show greater morphological differences.
 The sign of the \npipe\ dipole differences changes with frequency.
-This result is consistent with the original characterization of the \npipe\ maps derived through multi-frequency component separation in \citet{planck2020-LVII}; that paper reports a relative calibration difference between the 44 and 70\,GHz channel of 0.31\,\%, which corresponds to 10\muK in the map-domain.
+This result is consistent with the original characterization of the \npipe\ maps derived through multi-frequency component separation in \citet{planck2020-LVII}; that paper reports a relative calibration difference between the 44 and 70\,GHz channel of 0.31\,\%, which corresponds to 10\muK\ in the map-domain.
 Overall, in temperature \BP\ is thus morphologically similar to \npipe, but it improves a previously reported relative calibration uncertainty between the various channels by performing joint analysis.

 In polarization, the dominant large-scale structures appear to be dominated by effectively different offset determinations per PID, which may originate from different gain or correlated noise solutions.
 It is worth noting that the overall morphology of these difference maps is structurally similar between frequencies, and that \ the apparent amplitude of the differences falls with frequency.
 This strongly suggests that different foreground modelling plays a crucial role.
 In this respect, two observations are particularly noteworthy: First, while both the \Planck\ 2018 and \npipe\ pipelines incorporate component separation as an external input as defined by the \Planck\ 2015 data release \citep{planck2014-a12}, \BP\ performs a joint fit of both astrophysical foregrounds and instrumental parameters.
 Second, both the LFI DPC and the \npipe\ pipeline consider only \Planck\ observations alone, while \BP\ also exploits \WMAP\ information to establish the sky model, which is particularly important to break scanning-induced degeneracies in polarization.